Doomtickle/CleanMacDesktop/README.md

 **Save and Close**

-> For more information about how crontabs work, check out [Geeks for Geeks guide](https://www.geeksforgeeks.org/crontab-in-linux-with-examples/)
+> For more information about how crontabs work, check out this[Geeks for Geeks guide](https://www.geeksforgeeks.org/crontab-in-linux-with-examples/)